Skip to main content

 • Current Status: Answered by Kenny MacAskill on 2 November 2012

-To ask the Scottish Government how many average hours of overtime per month each member of staff at Lothian and Borders Police Force Communications Centre has worked in the last year.
+To ask the Scottish Government how many staff at Lothian and Borders Police Force Communications Centre have been (a) trained police officers and (b) civilian staff in each year since the centre opened.

 • Asked by: Neil Findlay, MSP for Lothian, Scottish Labour